data4knowledge/usdm_m11_resources/README.md

 Couple of infographics that I have produced during the development of the USDM

 - Use Cases.
 This was prepared for the DDF in Action day held in October 2024 in Copenhagen and New Jersey.
 I created this to show the range of touch points for eProtocol.
-[Use Case Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/use%20cases.png)
+[Use Case Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/use%20cases.png).
+I did a LinkedIn post of this, [see here]{https://www.linkedin.com/feed/update/urn:li:activity:7255527712906199042/}
 - USDM and a Typical Protocol.
 This is an attempt to show where the items within an exisitng protocol go in USDM.
 A little old now but still relevant.
 [Protocol Infographic](https://github.com/data4knowledge/usdm_m11_resources/blob/main/documents/infographics/protocol.png)

 ## Presentations on Behalf of CDISC